WordPress/WPCredits-Tracker/Students/first-lesson-instructions.md

 It is essential that all interactions are respectful, inclusive, and professional.

 ## 5.0 What to do if you encounter problems
-If you face any technical issues accessing Slack, have questions about the project's scope, or have personal commitments that will affect your availability, you must inform your mentor or project coordinator immediately via a Slack DM.
+If you face any technical issues accessing Slack, have questions about the project's scope, or have personal commitments that will affect your availability, you must inform your mentor or project coordinator immediately via a Slack DM or email.
 Proactive communication about challenges is a sign of professionalism.

 We are excited to have you on board and look forward to seeing your contributions to the WordPress project!
 Let's build something amazing together.